 Non-Perishable Food Items: The Complete Emergency Pantry Guide

-Here are 10 common examples of non-perishable foods to illustrate the range:
+Ten common examples to illustrate the range:

 - White rice